Toxic shock syndrome and toxic shock-like syndrome

 Who is at risk of toxic shock syndrome and STSS?

-The majority of menstrual toxic shock syndrome cases is associated with the wearing of tampons, however the condition is now relatively rare, as most adults have developed protective antibodies to the exotoxin TSST-1.
-Women who have had toxic shock syndrome are at greatest risk as the recurrence rate is reported to be between 30-40%.
+Toxic shock syndrome is associated with menstrual tampons, however the condition is now relatively rare, as most adults have developed protective antibodies to the exotoxin TSST-1.
+Women who have had toxic shock syndrome are at greatest risk, as the recurrence rate is reported to be between 30–40%.

 Non-menstrual toxic shock syndrome and STSS occur in males and females of all age groups and are usually associated with localised or systemic infections.
 Strangely enough, it has been found that the majority of cases are in healthy persons aged between 20 to 50 years, despite the fact that those most susceptible to staphylococcal and streptococcal infections are infants and young children, elderly, and immunocompromised individuals.

 - Recent childbirth, miscarriage or abortion. and the use of birth control devices such as the diaphragm or contraceptive sponges.

 - Foreign bodies, including nasal packing to stop nosebleeds and wound packing after surgery.

 - Wound infection after surgery

 How do you get toxic shock syndrome and STSS?

 About 15–40% of healthy humans are carriers of Staphylococcus aureus, that is, they have the bacteria on their skin without any signs of infection or disease (colonisation).However, individuals that have not developed antibodies against Staphylococcus aureus may develop toxic shock syndrome.